hackjutsu/mini-chatbot/README.md

 5. Visit [http://localhost:3000](http://localhost:3000).
 On first load you’ll be prompted to choose a username (a handle is stored locally).
 From there you can create/manage sessions and start chatting.

-> Quick shortcut: `npm run dev` runs the production build for the React client and boots the Express server in one command.
+> Quick shortcut: `LOG_LEVEL=debug npm run dev` runs the production build for the React client and boots the Express server in one command.

 > The SQLite database lives at `data/chat.sqlite` (ignored by git).
 Delete this file if you want a clean slate.
 Each user is automatically seeded with three sample characters (complete with avatars under `client/public/avatars/`) the first time they sign in.